OdinUlvestad/Assignment6/README.md

 ## Start the web server on port 80
+navigate to the root folder and run the command below to start the application
-$ docker run -d --rm --name web-test -p 80:8000 crccheck/hello-world
+- $ docker run -d --rm --name web-test -p 80:8000 crccheck/hello-world

-Interactions with the webserver:
+Interact with the webserver using these commands:
 - $ curl localhost
 - $ curl -I localhost